kakol20/OkLab-Dithering/README.md

 	- Where N is the size of the bayer matrix
 	- N must be a power of two
 	- Be careful of high values of N
-- `blueNoise16` Blue Noise 16x16 matrix
+- `blueNoise16N`
+	- Where N is the size of the blue noise matrix
 - `ign` Interleaved Gradient Noise
 - `parkerDither` based on Matt Parker [Parker Square](https://www.youtube.com/watch?v=kT4p1GXq4HY)